natural-harmonia-gropius/hdr-toys/README.md

 You can set the intensity of it by `set glsl-shader-opts alpha=N`.

 It makes the color less chromatic when tone mapping and the lightness between colors more even.
-And for non-perceptual conversions (e.g. hejl2015) it brings achromatically highlights.
+And for some conversions like hejl2015, it brings achromatically highlights.

 | without crosstalk inverse                                                                                       | `alpha=0` with heatmap                                                                                          | `alpha=0.3` with heatmap                                                                                        | `alpha=0` with hejl2015                                                                                         | `alpha=0.3` with hejl2015                                                                                       |
 | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |